Solving Stochastic Orienteering Problems with Chance Constraints Using a GNN Powered Monte Carlo Tree Search: Methodology

 \subsection{Attributes}

-For each node in the graph, we introduce an eight dimensional vector of attributes that will be used to define $h_v$ Eq.~\eqref{eq:mpnn} for $t = 0$.
-Each node has the following attributes: \begin{itemize} \item a binary value indicating if the vertex has been visited; \item its $x$ and $y$ coordinates in the plane; \item its reward; \item the remaining budget; \item a binary value indicating if the node is the start vertex; \item a binary value indicating if the node is the end vertex; \item a binary value indicating if the node is the vertex where the robot is currently positioned at. \end{itemize} Our choice for these attributes starts from \cite{9109309} where a similar approach was used to solve the traveling salesman problem (TSP).
-Accordingly, the first three attributes give the model the spatial awareness that proved to work well in TSP.
-However, since SOPCC has more requirements that TSP, we added additional attributes such as reward and residual budget owing to the fact that the nodes are not all uniformly important and in general the agent will not be able to visit each one.
-Intuition says that more spatial and temporal information will aid the model in learning the greedy heuristic we described in Section \ref{MCTS}.
-Indeed, as we will show in Section \ref{sec:ablation} through an ablation study, these additions were critical in performing comparably to previous methods.
-As for edge attributes $e_{vw}$, we set the single attribute to the Euclidean distance between nodes $v$ and $w$.
+For each node in the graph, we introduce an eight dimensional vector of attributes that will be used to define $h_v$ in Eq.~\eqref{eq:mpnn} for $t = 0$.
+Each node has the following attributes: \begin{itemize} \item a binary value indicating if the vertex has been visited; \item its $x$ and $y$ coordinates in the plane; \item its reward; \item the remaining budget; \item a binary value indicating if the node is the start vertex; \item a binary value indicating if the node is the end vertex; \item a binary value indicating if the node is the vertex where the robot is currently positioned at. \end{itemize} Our choice for these attributes is inspired by \cite{9109309}, where a similar approach was used to solve the TSP.
+Accordingly, the first three attributes provide the model with spatial awareness, which proved effective in TSP setting.
+However, since SOPCC has more constraints than TSP, we added additional attributes such as reward and residual budget.
+This is due to the fact that the nodes are not all uniformly important, and in general the agent will not be able to visit every node.
+Intuitively, incorporating more spatial and temporal information helps the model learn the greedy heuristic described in Section \ref{MCTS}.
+Indeed, as we will show in Section \ref{sec:ablation} through an ablation study, these additions were critical to achieving performance comparable to previous methods.
+For edge attributes $e_{vw}$, we set the single attribute to the Euclidean distance between nodes $v$ and $w$.
 Note that the edge attributes do not include any information about the length variability $d(e_{v,w})$.
-This choice was made after preliminary tests showed no conclusive performance improvement and a reduction in model parameters, allowing for a smaller training dataset and, ultimately, reducing training time.
+This choice was based on preliminary tests, which showed no conclusive performance improvement from including this information.
+Additionally, omitting it reduces the number of model parameters, enabling a smaller training dataset and reducing training time.